 Each one is handmade so there are slight differences between each one and they are super handy.
 They don’t open in your pocket – which tends to happen with certain folders – and the blade shape is very utilitarian in nature.
 You can use it for practically anything and the price isn’t bad; it’s a good, affordable blade to EDC.

-Now, it’s not built for heavy duty cutting tasks but it’s a reliable, and classy knife to add to your EDC.
+In summation, it’s not built for heavy duty cutting tasks but it’s a reliable, and classy knife to add to your EDC.

 I don’t normally carry a traditional folding knife but carrying a higonokami was an interesting experience.
 I enjoyed it, but I think this is one of those special occasion knives that you carry when you want to show off.